MihaiBratulescu/QChain/README.md

 Large EF Core applications often end up with long methods, and duplicated, tightly coupled query logic.

-- Reuse becomes difficult because joins produce anonymous intermediate types.
+- Joins produce anonymous intermediate types, making query composition and reuse difficult.
 - Mapping is either baked in or deferred until after execution, requiring full entities to be loaded.
 - Pagination, sorting, or extra filters require more repository methods and a wider API surface.